Andy-Big/Marlin_FB/README.md

 When the firmware encounters this command in the code, it outputs data from it to the print progress and the remaining time counter.
 If the time counter is green, then it is receiving data from the **M73** command.
 If the slicer does not support this command or if for some reason the firmware does not meet this command within 3 minutes, then it switches to calculating the progress and the remaining time using the internal method - based on the file size and the number of bytes already read from it.
 In this case, the time counter is a normal gray color.

 ## Version history

+### 06/29/2022
+**v1.9.1**
+- added separate setting for the number of bed level grid points along the X and Y axes
+- in the menu for editing the values of the bed level grid points, a color map of point heights has been added for clarity
+- fixed a bug due to which, when 3D-touch was disabled, the bed level grid was built only by the maximum number of points

 ### 06/25/2022
 **v1.9**